toitlang/action-macos-sign-notarize/README.md

 A Github Action to codesign and notarize a macOS executable.

-This action only runs on macos.
+This action only runs on macOS.

 ## Inputs